Thai retirement age could be increased

 There are 12-13 million subscribers to the Social Security Fund.

-In the business sector, companies differ based on their policies on whether the retirement age should be increased, said Mr Suchart.
+In the business sector, companies differ based on their policies on whether the retirement age should be increased, the FTI said.

 Companies have varying retirement ages, with many of them setting the limit at 55.

-The FTI believes it is a good idea to raise the retirement age because it would enable elderly people to continue working, helping companies carry out jobs that suit their ages, he said.
+The FTI believes it is a good idea to raise the retirement age because it would enable elderly people to continue working, helping companies carry out jobs that suit their ages.

-"Raising the retirement age is a ministry suggestion, but it needs to be seriously considered as Thailand faces lower birth rates and a labour shortage," said Mr Suchart.